Republic of the Congo Civil War (1997–1999): Conflict

 The outbreak of the Congolese civil war coincided with the ongoing internal conflict in Angola.
-During the presidency of Pascal Lissouba, Congo provided active support to the anti-government UNITA guerrillas, who in turn supplied Congo with diamonds.
+During the presidency of Pascal Lissouba, Congo provided active support to the anti-government UNITA guerrillas, who supplied Congo with diamonds.
 Angola seized the opportunity to destroy UNITA's last supply line by entering the conflict on Sassou-Nguesso's side.
 France also supported the Cobra militia by offering armaments, aiming to secure its interests in the country's oil industry.

 The conflict was also influenced by the aftermaths of the First Congo War and of the Rwandan genocide.
 A large number of Rwandan refugees who fled the DRC (formerly Zaire) in May 1997 after the fall of Mobutu, took part in the conflict—approximately 600 Rwandans Hutus joined militias formed by Sassou, with others fighting against him.

 Allegations regarding the involvement of Cuba on the side of the Cobras have been made, with others accusing UNITA of aiding the Ninja militia.

 In September 1997, following Sassou's refusal to accept five ministerial portfolios, Lissouba granted Bernard Kolelas the position of Prime Minister, as the Ninja militia officially entered the conflict on the side of the government.

 Between 11–12 October 1997, Angolan air force fighter jets conducted a number of air strikes on Cocoye positions within the capital Brazzaville.
 On 16 October 1997 Cobra militia supported by tanks and a force of 1,000 Angolan troops cemented their control of Brazzaville, having ousted Lissouba two days earlier.
 Denis Sassou Nguesso assumed power on the following day, declaring himself president.
 He effectively incorporated the Cobra militia into the national army, without fully disbanding them.
 After capturing the capital, Cobra militiamen spread out over the city, detaining and executing dozens of enemy combatants and political opponents and looting their property.
 A parallel Angolan offensive on Pointe-Noire met with little resistance, as the majority of government troops surrendered.